What can you do as a free member?

 Toppled Opponent

 When you Topple a Monster, you do not have to automatically use Synchro Rush.
-If your party needs to heal up or use certain buffs, then you can use the Monster's Topple state for that instead.
+If your party needs to heal up or if you prefer to buff yourself and your allies up, then you can use the Monster's Topple state for that instead.

 Fill Up Your Kinship Gauge